Southwest Notes: Minix, Edey, Pelicans Offense, Kleber

 We have more from the Southwest Division:

 • Some people were skeptical of whether former Purdue star center Zach Edey could make a smooth transition to the NBA.
 Edey, drafted in the lottery by the Grizzlies, put on a show against Indiana on Monday, Damichael Cole of the Memphis Commercial Appeal notes.
 Edey finished with 23 points on 10-for-15 shooting in 19 minutes and had nine rebounds.
-Edey displayed a sweet hook shots and a variety of low-post moves.
+Edey displayed a sweet hook shot and a variety of low-post moves.
+“History will likely show that where he was chosen in the draft was low,” opposing head coach Rick Carlisle said of the No. 9 overall pick after the game, per Dustin Dopirak of The Indianapolis Star.

-• The Pelicans have ranked among the bottom 10 in the league in 3-point attempts during Willie Green’s first three seasons as head coach.
-Green is intent on changing that, according to Christian Clark of the New Orleans Times Picayune.
-New Orleans averaged 32.6 3-point tries last season.
+• The Pelicans have ranked among the bottom 10 in the league in three-point attempts during Willie Green‘s first three seasons as head coach.
+Green is intent on changing that, according to Christian Clark of the New Orleans Times-Picayune.
+New Orleans averaged 32.6 three-point tries last season.
 “The message has been pretty clear,” Zion Williamson said.
 “Get up at least 40 per game.
 That means we have to play with pace.
 And just play basketball.
 In the grand scheme of things, it’s definitely going to be a positive for us.”

 • The Mavericks are hopeful big man Maxi Kleber will be able to suit up for the regular season opener, according to Dwain Price of Mavs.com.
 “He got hurt in September – right before camp.
 He stepped on someone’s foot and sprained his ankle,” coach Jason Kidd said.
 “But his rehab and everything, he’s doing great.
 He had a great workout this morning, so he should be, hopefully, ready to go on opening night.”